 Everyone has the best of intentions when it comes to visitor pathway analysis, but that doesn’t make it a useful report in its current form.

 Our clients are looking for insight into how they can grow their business, and analyzing visitor paths is a conceptually sound way to do this.
 Only the technology doesn’t really support that objective.
+Only the technology doesn’t really support that objective.
+Luckily, Google Analytics 4 changed that with an interactive path analysis report.

 As analysts, our mission should be on helping solve the root problem – finding new customers.
 We have many free tools at our disposal, and countless data points to observe.